nbulger1/weather-dashboard/README.md

 ## Link

-See the following for a link to my deployed application: https://nbulger1.github.io/weather-dashboard/
+See the following for a link to my deployed application: http://nbulger1.github.io/weather-dashboard/

+I ran into an issue, once published, that the geocoding API URL uses "http" instead of "https" which through a mixed content error in the deployed page unless I changed the URL from "https://nbulger1..." to "http://nbulger1...".
+Once the URL was changed then it returned to the function I was expecting.